What You Need To Know When Coaching Kids

 Sexual abuse is when adults use children to meet their own sexual needs.
 This could include: full sexual intercourse; masturbation; oral sex, anal intercourse, fondling or touching.
 Showing children pornography (books, videos), talking to children in a sexual manner and behaving in a sexually explicit manner are also forms of sexual abuse.

 Examples in sport: coaching techniques which involve physical contact with children could potentially create situations where sexual abuse may go unnoticed.
 The power of the coach over young performers, if misused, can also lead to abusive situations developing.
 Coaches should be cautious if their position involves showing children direction by way of touch.

 Always ensure that your grip is not too firm and that your hand placement is away from personal areas.

-Is fast becoming an issue effecting children in sport which in some cases is a form of child abuse, even though those responsible are often other children.
+Bullying is fast becoming an issue affecting children in sport which in some cases is a form of child abuse, even though those responsible are often other children.
 It is important to recognise the impact that bullying and discrimination has on their young lives.

 Sports organisations at all levels have a duty of care to safeguard all children, including disabled children and children from cultural backgrounds from this type of harm.

 WHAT IS BULLYING?

 Bullying can be psychological, verbal, or physical.
 It involves an imbalance of power in which the powerful attack the powerless, and occurs over time rather than a single act.